 Players can reach up to level 100.

 They’ll never be mandatory, but the completionists among you will have a variety of achievements to strive for.
-Some will be unlocked simply by playing through the story while others will be designed to give you more of a challenge.
-Sure, it’ll be easy to get some – but can you get them all?
+Some will be unlocked simply by playing through the story while others will be much more challenging.
+You’ll definitely get some… but will you get them all?

 CLASSES AND SKILLS

-You can create an Acolyte, Knight, Mage, Primalist, or Rogue.
-Each of these base classes can choose between two mastery classes.
-For example, the Acolyte can become either a Necromancer or a Warlock.
+You can create an Acolyte, Mage, Primalist, Rogue, or Sentinel.
+Each of these base classes can choose between three mastery classes.
+For example, the Acolyte can become either a Necromancer, a Lich, or a Warlock.

-For more information, including an overview of all ten mastery classes, please see our classes page.
+For more information, including an overview of all 15 mastery classes, please see our classes page.

 Yes, that is the current plan.
 We recognize that players often enjoy customizing their character’s visual appearance, however as an indie team we need to be discerning about how we spend our budget.
 Our team are veterans of APRGs such as Path of Exile, and we know from experience that once a character is fully-geared or covered in MTX, the underlying character’s hair colour or nose shape would make little difference.